> What is the Permanent Forestry under the ETS (previously called the Permanent Forest Sink Initiative?

 The credits that we sell come exclusively from New Zealand permanent forests.
 These credits all come from forests which have been registered with the PFSI which therefore ensures the highest transparency, tracability and permanence.
 You can learn more about the projects here.

-> How Do Forests Make Carbon Credits?
+> How Do Forests create Carbon Credits?

 Trees absorb CO2 from the atmosphere and store it in their trunks, branches, leaves and roots.
 The amount of carbon stored in a forest depends on species, stocking, site conditions such as soil and rainfall, and how long the forest is left to grow.
 The longer a forest is protected and maintained, the better the climate outcome.